-- An insight into why you may have developed cancer in the first place.
+- Insight into why you may have developed cancer in the first place.

-- An understanding of the cancer-related biochemical pathways that need your attention
+- Understanding of the cancer-related biochemical pathways that you need to support.

-- An appreciation of the areas where you don’t have to worry quite so much.
+- Appreciation of the diet and lifestyle areas where you don’t have to worry quite so much.

 - Information about essential nutrient deficiency issues